 We mainly use Booking.com for accommodation as they consistently have the lowest rates with free cancellation on most properties.
-We also book through Stayz for private accommodation as they are usually cheaper than Airbnb.

-To compare rental car company prices, we use Discover Cars, an award winning car rental comparison website.
-They offer competitive pricing in over 10,000 locations worldwide and are highly-rated.
+To compare rental car company prices, we use Discover Cars, an award-winning car rental comparison website.
+They offer competitive pricing in over 10,000 locations worldwide and are highly rated.

 DriveNow is a good resource to compare campervan hire in Western Australia as it includes all the large companies like Britz, Maui, and Jucy as well as smaller ones.